pierrepeterlongo/back_to_sequences/paper/back_to_sequences.md

 # Method and features

 `back_to_sequences` is written in `rust`.
-It uses the native HashMap for storing the searched $k$-mer set.
+It uses the native HashMap, with AHash [@zhao2020ahash] Hasher for storing the searched $k$-mer set.
 Depending on the user choice, the original or the canonical version of each $k$-mer from the "reference-$k$-mers" set is indexed.

-xxtest coveragexx
+Source code is unit-tested and functionally tested using tools from the rust community.

 At query time, given a sequence $s$ from $\mathcal{S}$, all its $k$-mers are extracted and queried.
 Depending on the user's choice, the canonical